Anton & Denis’ Nordic Adventure gay wedding in Denmark

 They decided to get married in Denmark to further boost their fight for human rights.
 Understanding that they would never be allowed to do so in Belarus, their dream is to elope to Denmark to seal their union then return to Belarus and live underground until they have completely fought the darkness in the country and bring their love into the light.

-Denis: In most countries, it is impossible for gays to marry, but in Denmark anyone can come and be married.
-It will be valid under Danish law, legalized by affixing an Apostille and valid in all countries where same-sex marriage is legalized.
+Denis: In most countries, it is impossible for gays to marry, but in Denmark with its same-sex marriage law it is possible for foreigners.
+Marriage will be valid in all countries where same-sex marriage is legalized.
 Except Belarus.

 But it was important for the couple to know that they are officially married and even though the marriage is not valid in Belarus, family and responsibility for a partner is in first place for them.